 3. Quick suppers

-I’m also working out a repertoire of meals that I can make in 30 minutes or less — as well as an entire cookbook.
-In this way on those nights when my freezer plan doesn’t work, I’ll have a back-up plan that can provide dinner for my family without running for take-out or convenience foods that don’t fit our new goals.
+I have a repertoire of meals that I can make in 30 minutes or less — as well as an entire cookbook.
+In this way on those nights when my freezer plan doesn’t work, I have a back-up plan that can provide dinner for my family without running for take-out or convenience foods that don’t fit our new goals.

-Over the coming weeks, I’ll be sharing more ideas on how to improve your family’s diet.
 Years ago I shopped heavily with coupons and fed my people more processed foods than I ever dreamed possibly.
 I also had a daily Coke (cola) habit that I broke.
 While we still have lots of areas to grow in, we’ve come a long way in the last five years or so.
 I’m excited to make more changes and to help my kids develop their taste buds to appreciate healthier fare.
 I know it will pay off in the long run.

 - Eat at home more often